CyrilleB79/outlookExtended/readme.md

 * Download [stable version][1]
 * Download [development version][2]

-This addon improves the use of Microsoft Outlook by vocalizing some commands and adding extra commands.
+This addon improves the use of Microsoft Outlook by vocalizing some native commands, adding extra commands and adds extra features.

 ## Commands